Okazakikōen-mae Station: Platforms

-Adjacent stations

 Station history

 Okazakikōen-mae Station was opened on 1 June 1923 as Nishi-Okazaki Station (西岡崎駅, Nishi-Okazaki-eki) on the privately held Aichi Electric Railway.
 The Aichi Electric Railway was acquired by the Meitetsu Group on 1 August 1935.
 The station was renamed to its present name in 1936.
 The station has been unattended since February 1971.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 4,422 passengers daily.